Updated August 29, 2020

 You can use Amazon’s free cloud reader (read.amazon.com) to read free books offered on the Kindle.

-There are hundreds of movies and TV shows available to Amazon Prime members, so if you have this service, take advantage of its benefits!
-New this year is Audible Channels, part of the Audible app.
+There are hundreds of movies and TV shows available to Amazon Prime members, so if you have this service, take advantage of its benefits.
+New in 2017 is Audible Channels, part of the Audible app.
 It has free audiobooks for Prime members (you don’t have to belong to Audible!) and a great selection of podcasts on a variety of subjects like self improvement, mysteries, and sci-fi.
 I like to listen at work.
 You can also download a free book every month.
 What I use most is Amazon Music.
-My coworker and stream the Liquid Mind channel almost every workday, and I rely on the available dog sleep sounds to calm down Luke when he’s upset!
+My coworker and stream the Liquid Mind channel almost every workday, and I rely on the available dog sleep sounds to calm down Luke when he’s upset.

 It’s been three years since I made the list this post is based on, and the dogs and I are very happy.
 I even took a vacation last year!
 Best of luck getting your own finances in shape.